better-internet/radworks-docs/docs/understanding-radicle/troubleshooting.md

 title: Troubleshooting
 ---

-As the developers of Upstream we want you, the user, to have the best experience possible.
-Also, as the developers of Upstream, we know that there will be bugs and errors in our Beta release.
+As the team behind the various protocols and projects that utilize the Radicle network, we want you, the user, to have the best experience possible.
+Also, as the developers, we know that there will be bugs and errors.
 To help consolidate these diametrically opposed pieces of knowledge, we will try and document any of the errors that we are aware of and provide some troubleshooting advice.

-In the event that this information doesn't resolve your issue, we encourage you to submit a formal request through our [#support channel][sc] on our Matrix server, in the [Support category][rc] of our radicle.community forum, or [open an issue][gi] on GitHub.
+In the event that this information doesn't resolve your issue, we encourage you to submit a formal request through the **#support** channel on our [Discord server](https://discord.gg/j2HZCBDUvF) or in the **Support** category of our [forum](https://radicle.community).
+If you know which Radicle project is most relevant to your issue, you can also create an issue in the appropriate [repository on GitHub](https://github.com/radicle-dev).

 If you're having issues using Git, see the [Working with Git][wg] category of this section.